qualisign/optipulse.github.io/whitepaper.md

 ### Philosophy<a id="sec-3-1-1" name="sec-3-1-1"></a>

-The rest of this document describes the most up-to-date specification of the app.
-The design of the app was originally motivated by the need to provide a platform for a decentralized ISP to popularize mesh networking.
+From a high-level perspective, this discussion has been treating OptiPulse as an ISP that wishes to sell internet service without restrictions on how it does so, and customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
+Therefore, the most effective design is one that meets the business requirements of "producers", while making no distinction between them and them and their customers.
+The core features of the app, described below, are an attempt to do this.

 Mesh networks are inherently friendly to businesses embracing the platform model.
 With a decentralized and free communications medium, viable local alternatives to inefficient, sub-par goods and services can be discovered.
 This is how "free markets" are supposed to work; they only free and efficient insofar as information flow is.

 Incidentally, this is why there is no paid advertising on the Mesh Market platform.
-It is an intentional design decision that the only information users see about offers is what they decide is relevant to the choice they are making.
+It is an intentional design decision that the only information users see when looking for offers is what they decide is relevant to making a good choice.

-From a high-level perspective, this discussion has been treating OptiPulse as an ISP that wishes to sell internet service without restrictions on how it does so, and customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
-Therefore, the most effective design is one that meets the business requirements of "producers", while making no distinction between them and them and their customers.
-The core features of the app, described below, are an attempt to do this.

 ### Core Features<a id="sec-3-1-2" name="sec-3-1-2"></a>